- Usually only acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) is needed for pain.

 - If the toe is buddy taped, it is usually safe to bathe, and then replace the tape afterward, but check with the doctor to make sure it is OK.

-- If the tape is replaced by the person with the toe injury, they should make sure to put a small piece of cotton or gauze between the toes that are taped together.
+- Make sure to put a small piece of cotton or gauze between the toes that are taped together.
 This prevents the skin between the toes from developing sores or blisters.

 - A cast is usually not required for a simple toe fracture.